Total Hip Replacement (cont.)

 Patients should be aware and notify any caregivers that they have an artificial joint.
 Antibiotics are recommended during any invasive procedures, whether surgical, urological, gastroenterological, or dental.
 Infections elsewhere in the body should also be treated to prevent seeding of infection into the joint.
 This is important because bacteria can pass through the bloodstream from these sites and cause infection of the hip prosthesis.

 Hip joint replacement surgery is one of the most successful joint surgeries performed today.
-In well-selected patients, who are appropriate candidates for total hip replacements, the procedure lasts at least 15 years in nearly 95% of patients.
+In well-selected patients, who are appropriate candidates for total hip replacements, the procedure lasts at least 15 years in most patients.
 Long-term results have been improving impressively with new devices and techniques.
-The future will provide newer techniques which will further improve patient outcomes and lessen the potential for complications.
+The future will provide newer techniques which will further improve patient outcomes, mobility, and lessen the potential for complications.

 Klippel, John H., eds., et al. Primer on the Rheumatic Diseases.
 13th ed.
 New York: Springer and Arthritis Foundation, 2008.